ZupIT/beagle-docs/content/en/ios/customization/custom-actions/custom-action.md

 ---

 **Requirements:**
- - Have a project already set up with Beagle.
+ -You need a project already set up with Beagle.

 ### **Step 1: What is an action**